 Nick Johnson is a Queen’s Counsel barrister in independent practice with a focus on financial and corporate crime, associated regulatory work and other serious and organised crime.
-He is currently ranked Silk Band 1 for Financial Crime in Chambers & Partners 2019 and Tier 1 for Crime in the Legal 500 2019.
+He is currently ranked Silk Band 1 for both Crime and Financial Crime in Chambers & Partners 2020 and Tier 1 for Crime in the Legal 500 2020.

 Nick has specialised in criminal fraud and money laundering cases since 2001, appearing as leading counsel in some of the largest fraud jury trials in the UK, concerning tax to pharmaceutical and medical devices to financial markets and property frauds, prosecuted by specialist agencies.
 He has been described in the legal directories over the years as “tactically phenomenal”, “a fantastic courtroom advocate” and “pleasingly personable”.
 He has particular expertise in bribery and corruption investigations, including large scale multi-jurisdictional investigations.
 Companies and individuals retain him, both advising on preventative measures such as Bribery Act compliance and corporate governance, and for wider strategic advice in civil fraud, economic sanctions, mutual assistance, DPAs and civil recovery, often at an early stage.
 Nick has experience of corporate investigations brought by the Department of Justice and SEC in the United States and investigations and litigation in Europe, Russia and the CIS and the Middle East.